acend/kubernetes-basics-training/content/en/docs/10.0/initcontainer.md

 kubectl edit deplyoment example-web-python --namespace [NAMESPACE
 ```

-and add the initContainer into the existing deployment:
+and add the InitContainer into the existing Deployment:

 ```yaml
 [...]